TV and Digital Film Production

 Film Production (5N0637)

 Explore the process of developing and producing a film production from concept to final film clip.
-Learn how to script, prepare, plan, use professional digital cameras and edit your footage using industry standard software (Avid Media Composer).
-This component will provide the learner with a portfolio piece which they have written, directed, operated camera and edited.
+Learn how to script, prepare, plan, use professional digital cameras and edit your footage using industry-standard software (Avid Media Composer).
+This component will provide the learner with a portfolio piece that they have written, directed, operated camera and edited.

 Film and TV Editing (5N0540)

 This module aims to equip the learner with the knowledge, skill and competence to utilise tools and resources in editing within the television (TV) and film production process.
 Learners will through observation and practice learn how to edit using Avid Media Composer (as used in RTE, DIT and IADT amongst other locations), from the basics of cutting to transition FXs and colour grading.
 Using material from the film production module they will not only edit their short film but also prepare a trailer for the same.
 These pieces form a portfolio of work as part of their assessment assignments.